Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

 \item Vanishing action of horizontal sections.
 This imposes a further constraint on the perturbation. \end{itemize}

 As we progress through the construction, the definitions of all of these terms will be recalled.

 The first step is to construct a fibration which is flat away from the critical point, following section 3.3 of \cite{seidel-les}.
-Let $S$ be the Riemann surface $\{\re z \leq 0, |\im z| \leq 1\} \cup \{|z| \leq 1\}$, so it is a negative half-strip which has been rounded off with a half-disk.
+Let $S$ be the Riemann surface $\{\re z \leq 0, |\im z| \leq 1\} \cup \{|z| \leq 1\}$ (a negative half-strip which has been rounded off with a half-disk).

-Let $M$ denote the fiber, which is a cylinder with the vanishing cycle $V$ in it, onto which several bands have been attached.
+Let $M$ denote the fiber, which is a cylinder with three bands attached.
+The vanishing cycle $V$ is the equator of the cylinder.
 The circle running through the core of one of these bands is $L$.
-Equip $M$ with a symplectic form $\omega = d\theta$.
+Equip $M$ with a symplectic form $\omega = d\theta$ such that $L$ is exact.
 Over $S^- = (-\infty,-1]\times [-1,1]$, we let $\pi: E^- \to S^-$ be a trivial fibration and equip $E$ with 1-form $\Theta$ and 2-form $\Omega = d\Theta$ which are pulled back from the fiber (to get a symplectic form we add the pullback a positive 2-form $\nu \in \Omega^2(S)$, but this does not affect the symplectic connection).
-Following the pasting procedure described in section 3.3 of \cite{seidel-les} (though with the cut on the right rather than the left), we can complete this fibration $\pi: E \to S$ to one where the monodromy around the boundary is $\tau_V$, a standard model Dehn twist supported near the vanishing cycle.
-This has nonnegative curvature, is actually trivial on the part of the fiber away from the support of the Dehn twist, and is flat over the part of the base away from the critical value.
+Following the pasting procedure described in \cite[\S 3.3]{seidel-les} (though with the cut on the right rather than the left), we can complete this fibration $\pi: E \to S$ to one where the monodromy around the boundary is $\tau_V$, a standard model Dehn twist supported near the vanishing cycle.
+The result has non-negative curvature, is actually trivial on the part of the fiber away from the support of the Dehn twist, and is flat over the part of the base away from the critical value.

 For this fibration, there is a Lagrangian boundary condition which over the end corresponds to the pair $(L,\tau_V(L))$.
 Of course, these are not transverse since $\tau_V$ is identity in the band.
 Hence we will perturb the symplectic form by a term which depends on a Hamiltonian.
 We will introduce the perturbation in a neighborhood of the edge $(-\infty,-1]\times \{1\}$.
 Let $\beta$ be a cutoff function which